rudof-project/rudof/docs/src/cli_usage/shell.md

 For `data`, `shex`, `shacl`, `dctap`, `pgschema` and `service` — the commands that load a resource and, by default, dump it in full — the shell instead prints a short stats line like this when the line loads something new.
 This keeps a session that chains several such commands readable, since the full dump mostly just scrolls past.
 The full dump is still available: give `-o`/`--output-file` to write it to a file (see [Redirecting one command's output](#redirecting-one-commands-output)), or call the command bare afterwards to show what's currently loaded in full (see below).

+A command that hits an internal bug reports it as an ordinary error (`Error: ...`) rather than crashing the session — the shell keeps running afterwards, with whatever was already loaded still intact.

 ## Multi-line input

 If a line ends with an open quote, the shell doesn't submit it — it keeps reading further lines, shown with a `   ... ` continuation prompt, until the quote closes.
 This lets a multi-line value (e.g. a SPARQL query passed inline to `-q`) be typed directly at the prompt instead of requiring a separate file: